xshele01/Digital-electronics-2/Labs/02-leds/Assignment.md

 ## Active-low and active-high LEDs

-1. Complete tables according to the AVR manual.
+1. According to the AVR manual:

 | **DDRB** | **Description** |
 | :-: | :-- |